 Step 1: Ensure Timely Presentation of the Claim

-A creditor must present the claim within 7 months from the date that the Surrogate’s Court issues Letters (i.e., a document issued by a court authorizing a fiduciary (e.g., executor or administrator) to take control of a deceased person’s estate).
-Letters includes Letters Testamentary, Letters of Administration, Temporary Letters of Administration and Preliminary Letters.
+As a creditor, you must present your claim within seven months from the date the Surrogate’s Court issues Letters.
+Letters are court-issued documents that authorize a fiduciary, such as an executor or administrator, to manage the deceased person’s estate.
+These include Letters Testamentary, Letters of Administration, Temporary Letters of Administration, and Preliminary Letters.

-All claims against an estate of a New York decedent must be in writing, contain a statement of facts in support, and the amount of the debt.
-The claim must be presented by delivering a copy to the fiduciary in person or by certified mail return receipt requested.
-Failure to comply with these requirements may result in your claim being unenforceable in court.
+Ensure that your claim against a New York decedent’s estate is in writing, contains a statement of facts in support, and specifies the debt amount.
+Deliver a copy of the claim to the fiduciary, either in person or through certified mail with return receipt requested.
+Failing to meet these requirements could make your claim unenforceable in court.

 To minimize risk and ensure the proper presentation of your claim, it is advisable to hire estate counsel.
 Their expertise will guide you through the process and help you comply with the necessary legal requirements.